Data Protection Laws covered by the Red Hat Data Processing Addendum

 State of California, United States:

-The California Consumer Privacy Act of 2018 (“CCPA”) upon entering into force.
+The California Consumer Privacy Act of 2018 (“CCPA”).
 Red Hat’s obligations to Customer under the DPA are those that the CCPA requires that a "Business" have in place with a "Service Provider" (including new Section 4(i) below), as "Service Provider" and "Business" are defined by the CCPA:

 4(i) Red Hat will not further collect, Sell, retain, disclose or use the Personal Information of the Consumer for any purpose other than to perform the Services specified in the Agreement, or as otherwise permitted by CCPA.
 Red Hat certifies that it understands and will comply with the restrictions set forth in this Section 4(i).